 Our intellectual property rights

-Unless otherwise indicated, this Site, the Services and its contents are the property of Macmillan Publishers Limited.
+Unless otherwise indicated, this Site, the Services and its contents are the property of Springer Nature Limited.
 The copyright and all other intellectual property rights in the material contained on this Site belongs to Macmillan or its licensors.
 The trademarks appearing on this Site are protected by the laws of England and Wales and other international trademark laws.

 In accessing this Site, you agree that the Site is made available for your personal, non-commercial use only.
 Unless you have Macmillan's prior written permission, you are not permitted to copy, broadcast, make available to the public, download, store (in any medium), transmit, show or play in public, adapt or change in any way the material (or any part of it) contained on this Site for any purpose whatsoever.